 - Adapt your speech to the person you’re speaking to.
 Don’t get too much in technical details if you talk to someone whose job is related to business.

 - Don’t underestimate soft skills.
 The interviewer will try to see if you can fit for the job and whether he can work with you or not, especially the persons in tech!
 Show how great it would be to work with you: communicate, smile, and stay humble.
 If you need to know which soft skills to get, I wrote a post on the soft skills every developer should have.

 - Don’t lie during interviews.
 If you don’t know something, then you don’t know.
 It’s no big deal if you can’t answer all the questions.
 Experienced developers don’t like bull-shit developers.

-Ok, that was a long one.
+OK, that was a long one.
 As said previously, becoming a developer is a long but rewarding path!
-I hope it gave you some insights on how you get a job.
+I hope it gave you some insights into how you get a job.